israelperez/heroquest/soundboard/README.md

 ## Overview

-I’ve always wanted to make my games immersive in a way most people could get into it and enjoy it.
-So, I decided to create a soundboard. in the past I used websites before using an app on my phone, and now I’ve finally created a standalone self-contained soundboard.
-Which can be used for anything really.
+I’ve always wanted to make my games immersive in a way that allows most people to get into them and enjoy them.
+So, I decided to create a soundboard. in the past I used websites before using an app on my phone, and now I’ve finally created a standalone self-contained soundboard which can be used for anything really.

+**Copyright Notice**
+The audio samples here were gathered from various sources and have copyright.
+They have been edited, cleaned and mixed to create the samples used in this project.
+They are only intended for personal use under creative commons 4.0 (CC BY_NC 4.0) https://creativecommons.org/licenses/by-nc/4.0/

+**you are free to:**

+- Share: Copy and redistribute the material in any medium or format
+- Adapt: Remix, transform, and build upon the material

+**Under the following terms:**

+- Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- NonCommercial: You may not use the material for commercial purposes.

 ## Parts needed